Registration Renewal in Kentucky

 In Kentucky, you must renew your vehicle registration with the Kentucky Transportation Cabinet Division of Motor Vehicle Licensing.

 You can renew your vehicle registration either online, by mail, or in person at your local KY DMV office.

-Before your vehicle registration expires, the Kentucky DMV will send you a renewal notice in the mail.
+About 45 days before your vehicle registration expires, the Kentucky DMV will send you a renewal notice in the mail.
 This notice contains important information that you will need in order to renew your registration, including your:

 - Vehicle identification number (VIN).

 If you don't have your renewal notice, you can request one by contacting your local KY DMV county clerk's office.
 You are still responsible for renewing your KY vehicle registration on time, even if your renewal notice is missing.

 In Kentucky, you can renew your vehicle registration either online, by mail, or in person.